supergrayfly/spectrrfi-client/src/guide/guide.md

 - "SOFTWARE PROVIDED AS IS", No Warranty or Liability Whatsoever.
 - Trading cryptocurrencies is **very** risky, do not invest in what you can **not** afford to lose.
-- Webpage hosted on
+- Web page hosted on
   <a href="https://docs.ipfs.tech/concepts/what-is-ipfs/"
-  target="_blank">IPFS (InterPlanetary file system)</a>
+  target="_blank">IPFS (Interplanetary file system)</a>
   , unless you run it locally on your machine.
 - Using
   <a href="https://thegraph.com/docs/en/deploying/hosted-service/"
   target="_blank">The Graph Decentralized Network (hosted service)</a>
-  to query all info about offers, if the service is down, the webpage will not be able to fetch any info on any offers.
+  to query all info about offers, if the service is down, the web page will not be able to fetch any info on any offers.
 - Prices used by the Smart Contracts are currently provided by Chainlink Oracles Price Feeds.

 ## Contact